9.4 Raising awareness about global issues

 On this page

-General upper secondary educations programmes (Stx, Hhx, Htx and Hf):
+Awareness raising about global issues in general upper secondary educations programmes (Stx, Hhx, Htx and Hf)

 The purpose clause of The Act on General Upper Secondary Education states that students should acquire an understanding of global perspectives.
 All subjects must include aspects of cultural and global understanding.

 - Geological processes and human use of resources

 - The importance of climate on human production and life conditions

 - Climate change and society’s influence on climate